typedb-osi/typedb-loader/README.md

 Grakn comes with the powerful feature of using relations as players in other relations.

-For each relation-of-relation in your schema, define a processor object that specifies
-  - each relation attribute, its value type, and whether it is required
-  - each relation player of type entity, its role, identifying attribute in the data file and its value type, as well as whether the player is required
-  - each relation player of type relation, its role, identifying attribute in the data file and its value type, as well as whether the player is required
+There are two ways to add relations into other relations:

+1. Either by an identifying attribute (similar to adding an entity as described above)
+2. By providing players that are used to match the relation that will be added to the relation

-For example, given the following relation in your schema:
+For example, given the following additions to our example schema:

 ```GraphQL
 person sub entity,